STI testing and treatment

 Possible exposure to HIV

-- If you have been exposed to HIV in the last 72 hours, you may be able to reduce the risk of infection by taking medicine called post-exposure prophylaxis (PEP)
+- If you might have been exposed to HIV in the last 72 hours, you can reduce the chance of acquiring HIV by taking post-exposure prophylaxis (PEP) tablets

 - PEP should be taken as early as possible, ideally in the first 24 hours